benspector-mls/pong/README.md

 - What events will occur in this game? (timer events, keyboard events, clicking events?)
 - For each "event", write out the high-level logic of what will happen.
 It is better (and tricky) to be as specific as you can while remaining high-level!

-**Bouncing Box Example:**

-1. When the user clicks on the box --> the score increases and is displayed on the box, the speed increases, the box is reset to the starting position.
-2. When the timer ticks --> the box will move forward in some direction, if it hits the edge of the screen, reverse the direction
+For example: in bouncing box, when the box is clicked:
+1. The speed is increased
+2. The point total goes up by 1 and is displayed on the box
+3. The position of the box is reset to the left side of the screen

 # Plan of Attack

 The plan for building Pong will be as follows:
-1. Create the DOM elements needed for the game with HTML and CSS
+1. Create the DOM elements needed for the game with HTML and CSS.
-2. Create a factory function to structure the data needed for each DOM element.
+2. Declare variables for data needed for each DOM element.
+Use objects to group together related data.
-3. Create a helper function `moveGameItem` for repositioning the DOM elements on the screen using jQuery
+3. Create a factory function to reduce repitition when creating game item objects.
-4. Move the paddles in response to keyboard events by adjusting each paddle's `.velocityY` property
+4. Respond to keyboard events by adjusting each paddle's `.velocityY` property.
-5. Move the ball in response to timed events
+5. Move the paddles.
+6. Move the ball.
-6. Identify when the ball collides with the paddles --> Determine how the ball will bounce off
+7. Identify when the ball collides with the paddles --> Determine how the ball will bounce off.
-7. Identify when the ball collides with the top or bottom --> Determine how the ball will bounce off
+8. Identify when the ball collides with the top or bottom --> Determine how the ball will bounce off.
-7. Identify when a point ends --> Determine what to do to start a new point
+9. Identify when a point ends --> Determine what to do to start a new point.
-8. End the game when 11 points are reached
+10. End the game when 11 points are reached.

 # Helpful Code